-As of June 15, 2003, after giving effect to the Transactions, our consolidated indebtedness would have been approximately \$1.02 billion, of which \$610.5 million would have been senior indebtedness.
+As of September 7, 2003, after giving effect to the Transactions, our consolidated indebtedness was approximately \$971.6 million, of which \$560.4 million was senior indebtedness.
 Our substantial indebtedness, and the fact that a large portion of our cash flow from operations must be used to make principal and interest payments on our indebtedness, could have important consequences to you.
 For example, it could:

-- make it more difficult for us to satisfy our obligations with respect to the Notes; - · increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow for other purposes; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate thereby placing us at a competitive disadvantage compared to our competitors that may have less debt; - limit, by the financial and other restrictive covenants in the Notes and in our new senior secured credit facility, our ability to borrow additional funds; and - have a material adverse effect on us if we fail to comply with the covenants in the Notes and our new senior secured credit facility, because such failure could result in an event of default which, if not cured or waived, could result in a substantial amount of our indebtedness becoming immediately due and payable.
+- make it more difficult for us to satisfy our obligations with respect to the Notes; - increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow for other purposes; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate thereby placing us at a competitive disadvantage compared to our competitors that may have less debt; - limit, by the financial and other restrictive covenants in the Notes and in our new senior secured credit facility, our ability to borrow additional funds; and - have a material adverse effect on us if we fail to comply with the covenants in the Notes and our new senior secured credit facility, because such failure could result in an event of default which, if not cured or waived, could result in a substantial amount of our indebtedness becoming immediately due and payable.

 In addition, the indenture governing the Notes and our new senior secured credit facility permits us to incur substantial additional indebtedness in the future.
-As of June 15, 2003, after giving effect to the Transactions, \$125.0 million would have been available to us for additional borrowing under the revolving credit facility portion of our new senior secured credit facility (excluding outstanding letters of credit of \$21.8 million).
+As of September 7, 2003, after giving effect to the Transactions, \$125.0 million was available to us for additional borrowing under the revolving credit facility portion of our new senior secured credit facility (excluding outstanding letters of credit of \$23.4 million).
 If new indebtedness is added to our and our subsidiaries' current debt levels, the risks described above would intensify.